The Charter

 • Unless otherwise necessary, allowing people to join meetings by the method they deem suitable, providing video and call-in details as default on meeting invites to allow everyone to participate regardless of their physical location.

-(b) giving consideration to how different people process information and make decisions.
+• Running meetings effectively, including (a) allowing contribution from participants regardless of location and (b) giving consideration to how different people process information and make decisions.

 • Avoiding over-use of email and instant chat and avoiding copying people into messages that they don’t need to receive.